R29 Fashion Writers Review A Best-Selling Anthropologie Dress (With Pockets)

 ”

-"When it comes to the dress's structure, I wholeheartedly say that I love it — everything from the elastic waist, comfort, and thick lining.
+"When it comes to the dress's structure, I wholeheartedly love it — everything from the elastic waist, comfort, and thick lining.
 Plus, I don't have to worry about it being see-through if it's extra sunny that day.
 One tiny aspect I'd change is the clasp between the bust.
 I'm not a V-neck girl, and I was startled to see how deep the plunge went.
-Fortunately, there's a hidden inner clasp that allows you to tie the two V-neck folds together without having a jarring button right in the middle of your boobs.
-Although it still leaves a gap.
+Fortunately, there's a hidden inner clasp that allows you to tie the two V-neck folds together without having a jarring button right in the middle of your boobs, although it still leaves a gap.
 If the V-neck is too low for you, I've found a safety pin does the trick.
 I use one pin to close the open part below the metal clasp and another a little above for my comfort.
 Instead of a plunging neckline, it's a little V-neck.
 Warning: Since the dress is linen, be prepared for it to wrinkle.
 I think the crinkles add their own flair, but I'll probably iron it for formal events or use my trusty wrinkle-free spray." – Vivien Lee, Fashion Writer

-"I received the dress in white in a size 2X.
+"I got this dress in white in a size 2X.
 I'd say it's pretty true to size.
 If you're in between sizes, size down.
 The dress has a good feel to it.
 If you’ve worn linen before, it’s just what you’d expect.
 It has a slip, so it covers your undergarments pretty well.
 One of my biggest complaints would be that the clasps in the front of the dress near the bust area aren’t sewn on as tightly as I would like.
 The clasps essentially operate as internal buttons, and I unlatched one in order to slip the dress on because I have a larger bust.
-I’d recommend unfastening all of the clasps before slipping on the dress: They aren't on super tightly, and one of them was loosened substantially after my attempt to slide on the dress." – Chichi Offor, Associate Writer
+I’d recommend unfastening all of the clasps before slipping on the dress: They aren't on super tightly, and one of them was loosened substantially after my attempt to slide on the dress."

 Advertisement